IsaiaScope/Iso_Obsidian_2.0/Players/Upgrade shaka-player.md

 - [ ] The custom build involved 3 files on dds-repository-libs-shaka

-  - build/dds (folder with custom business logic to add)
+  - dds (folder with custom business logic to add)
-  - types/dds (for saying witch js files include and exclude from the build)
+  - build/types/dds (for saying witch js files include and exclude from the build)
     - /ui/language_utils.js (the original from shaka repo is removed)
     - /dds/language_utils.js (our custom one is added)

 - [ ] In shaka-player repo project copy `types/dds` and `build/dds`
-- [ ] than update `dds/language_utils.js` with `ui/language_utils.js` but make sure to override the part of language mapping; we need to replace `mozilla.LanguageMapping` with `shaka.ui.LanguageMapping` and use that instance instead the mozilla one
+- [ ] Than update `dds/language_utils.js` with `ui/language_utils.js` but make sure to override the part of language mapping; we need to replace `mozilla.LanguageMapping` with `shaka.ui.LanguageMapping` and use that instance instead the mozilla one

 ```js
   goog.require('shaka.ui.LanguageMapping');
   ....

   static getLanguageName(locale, localization) {
 	const language = shaka.util.LanguageUtils.getBase(locale);